babylonchain/btc-staker/docs/create-phase1-staking.md

 - [bitcoin-cli](../README.md#21-download-and-extract-bitcoin-binary)
 - [jq](https://jqlang.github.io/jq/download/)

-Phase 1 staking transaction does not connects to `staked` daemon and neither to `babylon` node.
-Only needs bitcoin.
+The generation of a phase-1 staking transaction does not require an active `stakerd` daemon that connects to a Babylon node.
+It can be generated in offline mode without any external connections.

 To create the transaction to stake and lock bitcoin, one funded wallet is needed, follow [steps 2 to 2.4](../README.md#2-setting-up-a-bitcoin-node) to create one